SukhjinderArora/twitter-clone/README.md

     heroku logs
     ```

+8. Set up the environment variables in your application dashboard on Heroku.

-8. You should now be able to access the application at `https://<application-name>.herokuapp.com/` in your browser.
+9. You should now be able to access the application at `https://<application-name>.herokuapp.com/` in your browser.

 # Author